devuri/wp-adapter/Reference.md

 | `WordPressEnvironment` | `EnvironmentInterface` | `AdapterKit\Core\Environment` |
 | `WordPressHttpClient` | `HttpClientInterface` | `AdapterKit\Core\Http` |

-All five have a zero-argument constructor:
+In v0.1, all five have a zero-argument constructor:
 ```php
 new WordPressHooks()
 new WordPressOptionStorage()